omnioverflow/webgl_playground/app/assets/readme.txt

-exportVertices.py and exportFaces.py helper scripts could be used to read Wavefront obj files in a naive way, and export vertices a faces to a separate where, where they could be exported for the use in js code.
+exportVertices.py and exportFaces.py helper scripts could be used to read Wavefront obj files in a naive way, and export vertices a faces to a separate file where, where they could be exported for the use in js code.

 py exportVertices.py <OBJ_FILE_NAME> > teapot.js
 py exportFaces.py <OBJ_FILE_NAME> >> teapot.js